About the Course

 Find out more: download the Rural Business Management course leaflet.

-The first two years follow the HND Rural Business Management.
+In the first two years you will study core business modules supplemented by specialist elective modules.
 In years three and four marketing, management strategy, research skills, and economics are supplemented by a range of elective modules allowing you to focus on a rural business area of your choosing.

 Your academic study is always underpinned by practical work such as field trips, case studies, business plans, study tours, industry placements and professional practice, helping to ensure that by the end of the course you have a firm grasp of your chosen industry.